nielskee/draft-articles/TechnicalHiringPart2.md

 The key is to construct a challenge that:

-- **Can be completed in around 2 hours for an experienced developer, up to 4 hours max** for someone with experience (although remember that if you're hiring people right at the start of a career in development, this same challenge could take two or three times as long for them : scale it back.
+- **Can be completed in a few hours for an experienced developer** - but remember that if you're hiring people right at the start of a career in development, this same challenge could take two or three times as long for them : scale it back.

 - **Requires the candidate to do the things you want to assess** : for example, something they would need to write unit tests for, or